American Airlines ready to resume talks with pilots' union

-Sept 24 (Reuters) - The union representing pilots at American Airlines said that the airline wants to resume talks, signalling the company’s intent in resolving a stalemate with the association.
+(Reuters) - The union representing pilots at American Airlines said that the airline wants to resume talks, signaling the company’s intent in resolving a stalemate with the association.

 Bruce Hicks, a spokesman for American, confirmed the carrier had told the pilots’ union in writing that it was ready to restart talks to try to reach a contract agreement.